LeanModels/DFloat11/README.md

 ## 📰 News

 - [05/05/2025] The `dfloat11` pip package has been upgraded to `v0.2.0`!
+Run `pip install -U dfloat11[cuda12]` to upgrade to the latest version.
 We have made the following important changes:
   * We added support for Qwen 3, Gemma 3, and Phi 4!
   * The GPU decompression kernel is now 20-40% faster!
 We achieved it by improving thread occupancy and implementing tons of optimizations.
   * The DFloat11 models are now stored in safetensors format for better safety and loading performance.